plasma4/magix-fix/DOCS.md

     }
     ```
 3. If you want to create a smaller mod and not a large overhaul it's almost certain that you do not need to replace `data.js` like Magix does.
 Depending on what you want though, your mod doesn't have to function with Magix (or and mods at all)!
 4. Importantly, the `main.js` in this repo is [different than the actual `main.js`](https://orteil.dashnet.org/legacy/main.js).
-5. Oh, yeah, and `data.js` was also changed for this repo.
+Oh, yeah, and `data.js` was also changed for this repo.
 [Original data.js here.](https://orteil.dashnet.org/legacy/main.js) One of these changes is that fertility rituals only consumed faith every 50 days instead of 20 days, despite the text saying otherwise.
 Might want to change that in your mod :p
+5. There's actually a bug with how cost calculation works.
+In the base game, the cost testing functions don't account for subresources!
+Consider a case where you have 250,000 marble.
+Marble is a part of precious building resources, and pretend that you have a total of 300,000 precious building resources (so 50,000 non-marble).
+The problem is that this code will actually return `true` in that situation:
+    ```js
+    G.testCost({'precious building materials': 250000, 'marble': 250000}, 1) // Can I spend 250k precious building materials and 250k marble?
+    ```
+    Therefore, this is fixed in Magix (find `G.testCost` in `magixUtils.js`).
 6. [The production multiplier's formula is weird and uses `randomFloor()`.](https://www.desmos.com/calculator/hfowgwemgp) (The Desmos graph has more context; basically the multiplier from happiness is rounded, can be 0 if happiness is a negative percentage, and can go up to 4 times base.)
 The more you know :)
 7. Magix fundamentally alters many mechanics in the game, and `magix-fix` has edited more of them.
 Currently it is unfortunately at the point where so many base mechanics have been changed that it would be near impossible to find them all.
 These would include mobile features (in `G.widget.update`), making `stabilizeResize` more responsive, removal of empty tick functions in `G.Res()`.
 If you want mobile support or perhaps a more detailed attempt at fiding the differences, contact me on Discord (see top of this document).
 8. The [Magix Wiki](https://plasma4.github.io/magix-fix/magix-wiki.html) might be helpful in order to quickly look for and examine certain items and their interactions between them!
 In particular, clicking on a unit provides an actually readable explanation of what goes on, and knowledge has detailed explanation (do note, though, that requirements or other properties that are changed with the JS will NOT be shown here).